 After the Health Center closes each day, no nurse will be on call.
-If medical attention is essential before the Health Center opens the following day, persons must call the office of a physician of choice for an appointment.
-All services of a physician, other than those rendered at the Health Center, will be at the expense of the patient.
+If medical attention is essential before the Health Center opens the following day, persons must call the office of a physician of those rendered at the Health Center, will be at the expense of the patient.